-That Members recommend the draft member/officer relations policy to the Authority's Executive Panel.
+That Members recommend the draft member/officer relations policy to the Authority for approval.

-NORTH WALES FIRE AND RESCUE AUTHORITY

-PROTOCOL ON MEMBER/OFFICER RELATIONS
+NORTH WALES FIRE AND RESCUE AUTHORITY PROTOCOL ON MEMBER/OFFICER RELATIONS

 Member/Employee Protocol

 This protocol codifies existing good practice in member/employee relations in North Wales Fire and Rescue Authority.
 It is not intended as a prescriptive checklist.